 U.S. immigration laws contain numerous grounds upon which non-citizens may either be deported back to their country of origin (the technical term for which is "removed") or refused entry into the United States.
 In fact, the laws divide these grounds into two separate categories:

 The grounds of inadmissibility, found in Section 212(a) of the Immigration and Nationality Act (I.N.A.).
 These apply to a person seeking admission to the United States, including both literally seeking entry at the border and also seeking the right to stay legally, such as with a green card application (lawful permanent residence).
 In some cases, they can even be applied to green card holders returning to the U.S. after foreign travel.

 If the immigration authorities believe that you are deportable, or were inadmissible during your last U.S. entry, removal proceedings may be started against you.
 You will have a chance to argue your case and in some cases to ask for a waiver (legal forgiveness).
-However, this may occur in the context of deportation and removal proceedings in immigration court.
+However, this might occur in the context of deportation and removal proceedings in immigration court.

 Once an immigrant becomes a U.S. citizen, that person cannot be removed unless he or she used fraud to gain citizenship or an earlier immigration benefit.